 The Dalkey Archive features a swimming spot from when it was for gentleman bathers only.
-It was there that De Selby encountered St Augustine and surrealistic visions of eternity.
+It was in a cave near there that De Selby encountered St Augustine and surrealistic visions of eternity.
 This was the Vico Swimming Club, a real place I frequented as a child and student.
 Today, some call it The Ramparts.
 Others call it the Vico Baths.
 Yet others call it The Men’s Bathing Place despite today’s gender neutrality.

 The Dalkey Archive developed the absurd bicyclosis storyline introduced in The Third Policeman, both books written by Flann O’Brien over twenty years.
 The pairing of hammer and anvil, buttock and saddle had an atomic exchange in common.
 Sergeant Fottrell continued the insanity of nicking bicycles with the two-fold benefit of preventing the spread of the disease and reducing people’s ability to travel into misadventures.
 The bathing place had a magical aura to those of us who’d read The Dalkey Archive and had a sense of the absurd.